 FLYING TO PHOENIX/TUCSON: If you are planning to fly to Tucson, remember that bringing your own boats and gear on a plane can sometimes be frustrating.
 Southwest Airlines is one of the most accommodating airlines that has always accepted whitewater kayaks in the past.
-They do charge an oversize fee ($50 each way; <11 ft and <50 lbs) but at least they can take them.
-Other airlines have varying policies.
-Alaska and US Air take kayaks ($50-75 extra each way), but United and Delta may not.
+They do charge an oversize fee ($75 each way; <11 ft and <50 lbs).
+Alaska and US Air take kayaks ($75 extra each way), but United and Delta do not.
 Inflatable kayaks are much easier to fly with, but still may incur an extra baggage fee.
 If it all sounds too daunting to you, consider using one of our kayaks.

 RETURN: We will be driving the back to Douglas where we can drop folks off at their vehicles or at a shuttle stop.
 The price of the trip only includes transportation from Douglas to the river and back to Douglas.
 There are regular shuttles from Douglas to Tucson and Phoenix that depart several times per day (~$35/person).
 If the van or other vehicles are passing that way, you may be able to get a ride with one of us.
 We plan to return the van to California after this trip.

 This trip is being run to increase appreciation of the river and foment opposition to the planned dams.
 We welcome everyone: raft passengers, raft paddlers, raft rowers, kayakers, IKers, and guides.
 No prior rafting experience is required to join a trip.
 We offer professional level service similar to established outfitters in the Grand Canyon (USA).
 The general costs of this and other trips is listed at: COSTS